microsoft/bonsai-batch/README.md

 python batch_creation.py create_resources
 ```

-and then re-run your tasks `python batch_containers.py run_tasks`.
+and then re-run your tasks with a new** pool name `python batch_containers.py run_tasks --pool_name="new-pool-name"`.
 Functionality will be added soon to modify an existing pool or changing some container files without rebuilding.

+** Worth noting, deleting the previous pool manually directly on Azure, waiting patiently for it to dissapear on Pool list, and running command `python batch_containers.py run_tasks  --pool_name="existing-pool"` would also work (or `python batch_containers.py run_tasks` if using default naming convention).
+More about how to delete an existing pool right bellow:

+### How to Delete an Existing Pool

+(1) Search for the Resource Group you selected when running `python batch_creation.py create_resources`

+(2) On Overview tab, click over the item name with type "Batch Account" (by default: "<your_group_name>batch")

+(3) On left pane, on 'Features' section, click over 'Pools'

+(4) You can now see a drop down with the list of previously created pools

+Note, deleting pools is the best way to completely ensure you don't run into additional costs once the brain training has completed.

 ### Building Windows Containers